The Best Way to Write a Prisoner In Arizona

 Sending a Letter to an AZDOC Inmate

-According to AZDOC, staff members provide an inmate with their mailing address upon entry to the prison, and it is the inmate's responsibility to provide this address to those who wish to correspond with them.
+According to AZDOC, staff members provide an inmate with their mailing address upon entry to the prison, and it is the to those who wish to correspond with them.
 Inmates are not limited in the amount of mail they can receive.

 However, each letter must contain these three pieces of information in the address: